manoj-jayaraman2001/crypto-gainz/README.md

 ```

 ## Usage
--View current worldwide crypto stats on the homepage.
+- View current worldwide crypto stats on the homepage.
--Search for a specific cryptocurrency to view detailed information, historical price graph, latest news, and useful links.
+- Search for a specific cryptocurrency to view detailed information, historical price graph, latest news, and useful links.
--Explore the ranking of exchanges based on their trading volume.
+- Explore the ranking of exchanges based on their trading volume.